dawmro/teller_of_tales/README.md

 ## Features:
 * NLP with OpenAI or KeyBERT
 * Image generation with StableDiffusion
-* Text to speech with Edge Text-to-Speech
+* Text to speech with Edge Text-to-Speech or Elevenlabs
 * Video editing with MoviePy

 Here is an example of a video story created by Teller of Tales: https://youtu.be/fz-Ez8PsE5A